East Carolina–NC State rivalry: Football

-The most prominent sport in the rivalry is football.
 The two teams began competing against each other in 1970.
 The football series between the two teams was suspended in 1987.
 Jim Valvano terminated NC State’s scheduling of East Carolina after Pirate fans tore down goal posts and the playing surface at Carter–Finley in 1987.
 NC State’s athletics administration had publicly warned ECU and Pirate fans after two consecutive years of minor vandalisms to the stadium.

-The schools would not meet again until the 1992 Peach Bowl.
+The schools would meet again in the 1992 Peach Bowl.
 In 1996, the two schools met in Charlotte's Bank of America Stadium rather than on either school's home field.
-In 1997, the North Carolina Legislature proposed a bill demanding that UNC–CH and N.C.
-State must play East Carolina on an annual basis.
+In 1997, the North Carolina Legislature proposed a bill demanding that UNC and N.C.
+State must play East Carolina once every two years.
 This would officially revive the series between East Carolina and N.C.
 State.

+In 2024, The two schools were chosen to play in the 2024 Military Bowl.
+East Carolina would win 26–21, but in the remaining 38 seconds, a massive brawl broke out between the two schools, including wounding a referee.
+NC State won the latest meeting in Raleigh, 24-17, and has won 4 out of the last 5 meetings.

-East Carolina and NC State have met on the football field 32 times, with 24 of those games played in Carter–Finley Stadium, 5 in Dowdy–Ficklen Stadium, and 3 in neutral venues.
+East Carolina and NC State have met on the football field 34 times, with 25 of those games played in Carter–Finley Stadium, 5 in Dowdy–Ficklen Stadium, and 4 in neutral venues.
 The highest profile game was played in the 1992 Peach Bowl, with 59,322 fans in attendance, this game would officially go on record as the largest attendance at the time for a game between two North Carolina college football teams.

-NC State leads the all-time series, with 19 wins to East Carolina's 13 wins.
+NC State leads the all-time series, with 20 wins to East Carolina's 14 wins.